nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 * No external libraries required

 # Files explained #
-ads.py	our main program: user management, scoring, heap, menu
+**ads.py**	our main program: containing user cretion and management, the scoring logic, heap ranking algorithm, annd the menu

+**README.md** the document containing the explanation of how to install run and understand the full project

-ux_tests/	the folder designed for our UX test video recordings
+**ux_tests/**	the folder designed for our UX test video recordings

-resources/	the additional files such as test data
+**resources/** for some of the additional files such as test data (an example could be a test user file to test the program)

 # Prerequisites & Environment #